OsamaEid1/tech-nest/README.md

 ## Video Demo and Documentation

-- For video demo that explain how it does works: [Video]()
+- For video demo that explain how it does works: [Video](https://drive.google.com/file/d/1dS2h3ItADJehGYYz9Q4smo0Gz3Vy440a/view?usp=sharing)
-- For more details and snapshots for challenges that we have faced: [Documentation]()
+- For more details and snapshots for challenges that we have faced: [Documentation](https://drive.google.com/file/d/1fvap41Gg9P5I3hK_8bNz9ZCyGU_uSKbc/view?usp=sharing)

+---

+## Account For Testing

+- For USER account you can test with:
+- Email: test2@gmail.com
+- Password: 0000

 ---